How to Become a Pharmacy Technician: A Step-by-Step Guide

 • Ensuring that medications are stored properly

-• Providing attentive customer service, answering questions, and addressing medication concerns
+• Providing attentive customer service and answering questions

 Steps to Become a Pharmacy Tech

-Step One: Get High School Diploma or Equivalent Degree
+Step One: Get a High School Diploma or Equivalent Degree

 Step Two: Apply to a Pharmacy Tech Certificate Course or Degree Program

-Once you have your high school diploma or GED, you're ready to enroll in a pharmacy technician certificate or degree program.
-These programs can be found at community colleges, vocational schools, and online institutions.
-There are lots of different programs to choose from, so it's important to find the best one for you.
+Once you have your high school diploma or GED, you can enroll in a pharmacy technician certificate or degree program.
+You can find pharmacy tech programs at community colleges, vocational schools, and online institutions.
+There are many different programs, so it's crucial to find the best one for you.
 When selecting a program, consider the following factors:

 Associate's Degree vs. Certificate: An associate's degree program typically takes two years to complete, while a certificate program can often be completed in less than a year.
 Both programs provide the training and education you need to become a pharmacy technician, but an associate's degree offers a more comprehensive education and may provide more job opportunities.